These Gluten-Free Vanilla Cupcakes are dairy-free, simple to make, and lend a bakery style texture and a vanilla bean finish.

 - For the cupcakes: Preheat oven to 350°F (180°C).
 Position rack in center of oven.
 Line cupcake pan with paper liners; set aside.

 - In a medium mixing bowl combine oil and sugar.

 - Add eggs and beat with an electric mixer at medium speed for one minute.
-Add flour, salt, baking powder, dairy-free milk, and vanilla paste; beat at medium speed for one minute.
+Add flour, salt, baking powder, dairy-free milk, and vanilla extract (or paste); beat at medium speed for one minute.

 - Spoon batter evenly into cupcake liners.
 Bake for 18-20 minutes or until the centers springs back when touched and cupcakes are very lightly browned.

 - Let cool in the pan on rack for five minutes.
 Remove cupcakes from pan onto rack and cool completely before frosting.

 - For the frosting: In a medium mixing bowl, beat together dairy-free butter and vanilla paste until smooth and creamy.

 - Gradually add powdered sugar, one cup at a time, beating well.
 Alternate one cup of powdered sugar and 1 tablespoon of dairy-free milk until all ingredients are blended.

 - Beat in additional dairy-free milk if needed to obtain desired constancy.

 - You can use regular milk and butter in this recipe if you don't need to eat dairy-free.